rockamorales/OCP_notes/notes.md

 according to the content it can be only accessed thru the interface type only. not sure about thru instances of the implementer

+Abtract methods can override a default method and a default method can override an abstract method

 #